10 tips and tricks for lowering the cost of your car insurance

 Many telematics policies also provide you with money back on a quarterly basis depending on the data that they receive, while some offer other incentives such as bonus miles.

 TIP: If you want to save money with a telematics car insurance policy then make sure you tailor it to your needs.
-For example, if you do not need to drive at night, make sure you specify this with your insurer as it can help to reduce your insurance premium.
+For example, if you do not need to drive at night, make sure you specify this with your insurer as it can help to reduce your insurance premium further.

 3. Alter your voluntary excess